jmh3434/java-precourse/Precourse Java.md

 But the problem with this implementation is .. what if we had a different subclass...

-a Grey Duck.
+a Musician Person.

-And the Grey Duck also needs to fly.
-We want the fly function to do the SAME thing that exists in the Mallard Duck.
+And the Musician Person also needs to jump.
+We want the jump function to do the SAME thing that exists in the Athlete Person.

-So then the grey duck would also need to implement the fly function as well.
+So then the Musician Person would also need to implement the jump function as well.